Star Wars timeline: From the dawn of the Jedi to the New Jedi Order (original) (raw)

 As we now know, this didn't put a definitive end to Imperial activity, with smaller, hidden remnants plotting together to overthrow the New Republic while waiting for Grand Admiral Thrawn to make his return.
 This "story arc" of sorts is now being developed across The Mandalorian and its companion shows, and will culminate in Dave Filoni's big Star Wars movie.
 Since we also know what comes after this era, we're fully expecting to learn more about the origins of the First Order there.

 All that leads to The Force Awakens and the destruction of the Hosnian Prime system also falls under the New Republic period umbrella, and this includes comic book runs, novels, and video games such as Star Wars: Battlefront II.
-Since it's a 29-year period full of legacy characters and more recent fan-favorites, it has the potential to contain many more new stories in the coming years.
+Since it's a 29-year period full of legacy characters and more recent fan-favorites, it has the potential to inspire many more new stories in the coming years.

 Rise of the First Order (34 ABY – 35 ABY)